helenarichie/helenarichie.github.io/_posts/2023-01-18-Modeling-Dust-Sputtering.md

 <img src="/assets/img/posts/tielens_yields.png" alt="Tielens (1994) Universal Sputtering Yields" width="400"/>

-These curves are given in units of $\text{cm}^{3} \text{Å} \text{yr}^{-1}$ and are described numerically in [Tielens et al. (1994)](https://ui.adsabs.harvard.edu/abs/1994ApJ...431..321T/abstract) in Table 4, which gives coefficients for the fith-order polynomial fit for five types of dust grains.
+These curves are given in units of $\text{cm}^{3} \text{Å} \text{yr}^{-1}$ and are described numerically in Tielens et al. (1994) in Table 4, which gives coefficients for the fith-order polynomial fit for five types of dust grains.
 Preceding sections of this paper detail how the yield for each material was calculated.

-Tsai and Mathews (1995) derived a commonly-used analytic form of the thermal sputtering rate based on the work of Tielens et al. (1994):
+[Tsai and Mathews (1995)](https://ui.adsabs.harvard.edu/abs/1996ApJ...468..571T/abstract) derived a commonly-used analytic form of the thermal sputtering rate based on the work of Tielens et al. (1994):

 \\( \frac{da}{dt}=-\tilde{h}\Big(\frac{\rho}{m_p}\Big)\Big[\Big(\frac{T_d}{T}\Big)^\omega+1\Big]^{-1} \\)

 This formula is a good approximation for both graphite and silicate when $\tilde{h}=3.2\times10^{-18}~\text{cm}^4\text{s}^{-1}$, $\omega=2.5$, and $T_d=2\times10^6~\text{K}$.
 They also introduce the "local sputtering time" (now more frequently known as the sputtering timescale) as:

-\\( t_\text{sp}=a\Big|\frac{da}{dt}\Big|^{-1} \\)
+\\( t_\text{sp}=a\Big|\frac{da}{dt}\Big|^{-1} \\).

 [Nozawa, Kozada, and Habe (2006)](https://ui.adsabs.harvard.edu/abs/2006ApJ...648..435N/abstract) built on the work of Tielens et al. (1994) by calculating sputtering rates both for thermal sputtering and non-thermal sputtering for an even wider range of dust species.
-They do this by introducing newly determined sputtering yields using a similar method as Tielens et al. (1994), but with a slightly improved version of the [Bohdansky (1984)](https://ui.adsabs.harvard.edu/abs/1984NIMPB...2..587B/abstract) universal sputtering relation, an improved fitting method for the free parameter in this model, and using the EDDY code ([Ohya and Kawata, 1997](https://ui.adsabs.harvard.edu/abs/1997JaJAP..36L.298O/abstract)) to constrain species for which no experimental data exists.
+They do this by introducing newly determined sputtering yields using a method similar to Tielens et al. (1994), but used a slightly improved version of the Bohdansky (1984) universal sputtering relation, with an improved fitting method for the free parameter in this model, and using the EDDY code ([Ohya and Kawata, 1997](https://ui.adsabs.harvard.edu/abs/1997JaJAP..36L.298O/abstract)) to constrain species for which no experimental data exists.
 They used these yields to give sputtering rates as a function of temperature for thermal sputtering, and as function of relative velocity for non-thermal sputtering, shown below.

 <p float="left">
   <img src="/assets/img/posts/rate_thermal.jpeg" width="250" />